secretGeek/today-i-learned-staging/sql_server/nums.md

 # Nums Table in SQL Server - a table of numbers

 For various purposes, it can be helpful to have a "nums" table in your SQL Server database.
-This is simply a table, with (for example) one column, called 'num', and perhpas `10,000` or `100,000` rows, simply containing the integers from `1` to `10,000` (or `100,000` as the case may be.)
+This is simply a table, with (for example) one column, called 'num', and perhaps `10,000` or `100,000` rows, simply containing the integers from `1` to `10,000` (or `100,000` as the case may be.)

 One particular use for it is when you wish to aggregate (for example) the "Daily Sales Total" -- and you group sales values by the date, all seems good.
 But soon you realise there are some dates with no sales.
 You would like to have a value of "0" for those days, rather than just omit the row from your results.